Event Topology Classifiers at the Large Hadron Collider: Event Classifiers

 In heavy-ion physics, theoretical calculations use $\bf b$ as an input to compare theoretical results to the experimental measurements.
 Both $N_{\rm part}({\bf b})$ and $N_{\rm coll}({\bf b})$ are calculated using Glauber model at a given $\bf b$, which are subsequently related to final state particle multiplicities~\cite{Kolb:2001}.

 In $pp$ collisions, one cannot define impact parameter and centrality as they are point-like collisions of two nucleons.
+In the Glauber model framework, which is used to describe heavy-ion collisions, treating the proton as point-like is an approximation.
 Thus, in experiments, the final state charged particle multiplicity is used to divide the event classes, which we discuss in more detail in the next subsection.